efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 ---
 layout: post

-title: Why use and when to use a service, factory or provider
+title: Why use and when to use a service, factory or provider in AngularJS

 excerpt: "A practical example which clarifies the differences between services, factories and providers in AngularJS."